curious-pm/AI-Workflows-for-Product-Managers/presentation.md

+# AI Workflows for Product Managers
+### Be more efficient with your Time

+---

+# About

+- Who am I
+- Community (We're 1500+ Strong)

+---

+# Pro-Tip to Learn from Session

+- Don't focus on Prompts, but the Possibilities
+- Ask or Share anything you know in Chat
+- 👍 or 👎 during session as feedback

+---

+# Intro

+- Good as Starting Point for Work, will never replace humans.
+- The nature of work will change.
+- Improved productivity by 40%
+- Work won't reduce for Individuals, the quality of Output will Improve with better Efficiency (Time, Resources etc.)
+- Supercharge PMs who uses it, and help them be more Strategic rather than day to day tasks.

+---

 ## Analyzing Meeting Transcripts for Insights
 ### Attached is the Transcript of Meeting.
 Summarise key insights in bullet points, and mention if task is allocated to someone.
 Only mention important and actionable items.